Wellbeing can increase with age according to new survey

 As we get older, our fitness can diminish either through chronic diseases, or simply as agility reduces, and this may well bring a loss of independence with it, which could impact our general wellbeing.
 Fortunately, medical treatment and specialist equipment like home stairlifts can help to keep us active and happy into later life.

-The Medical Research Council committed £51 million towards conducting the Lifelong Health & Wellbeing Research for Healthy Aging, a study designed to “meet the challenges and opportunities of an aging population”.
+The Medical Research Council committed £51 million towards conducting the Lifelong Health & Wellbeing Research for Healthy Ageing, a study designed to “meet the challenges and opportunities of an ageing population”.